 Statistics on Remote Work: Post Pandemic

-97% of people working remotely would recommend remote work to others.
+- 97% of people working remotely would recommend remote work to others in 2022.

 Many remote workers are genuinely satisfied with their working arrangement and see it as a privilege that others should enjoy.
 The overwhelming majority of remote workers say they would recommend the model to their peers.